franpoli/OpenSCADutil/cabletie/cabletie_demo.md

-# cable ties generator
+# Cable ties generator

 The file cabletie.scad can be used as an OpenSCAD library to generate cable ties of different sizes.

-Tighten, these printed cable tie hold by themself.
-They can be released by a small hand pressure.
+Once tight, the cable tie get locked.
+It can be released by a slight hand pressure.

 ## Usage